FARMER-OWNED SINCE 2006

 Pachamama Coffee is a global cooperative wholly owned by thousands of smallholder farmers in Peru, Nicaragua, Guatemala, Mexico and Ethiopia.
-Based in California, Pachamama oversees a roastery, retail cafes and a national wholesale business.
-Pachamama Coffee is cooperatively owned by farmer-owned producer organizations.
-Our vertically-integrated model allows coffee farmers to earn a greater share of the retail value of their roasted coffee, creating a virtuous circle that benefits customers, farmers and the planet.
+Based in Sacramento, California, Pachamama oversees a roastery, retail cafes and a national wholesale business.
+Pachamama Coffee is cooperatively governed by farmer-owned producer organizations.
+Our vertically-integrated model allows coffee farmers to earn a greater share of the retail value of their roasted coffee, creating a virtuous cycle that benefits customers, farmers and the coffee itself.

 By retaining ownership of their best coffee and selling it directly to consumers in North America, Pachamama farmers capture 5x more revenue, earn more profit and have much greater incentive to invest in their small farms.
-Profitable farmers can adapt to climate change, regenerate their land, and deliver even better coffee next harvest.
+Profitable farmers can adapt to climate change, regenerate their land, and deliver better coffee in the future.

 Each of the five cooperatives of Pachamama elects one representative to serve on the board of directors and to lead the company's decision-making process.
 There are only farmer representatives in the boardroom.